South Sudan is an African country that has only recently gained its status as an independent country.

-South Sudan is a breakaway region of Sudan, and it shares its borders with Sudan, Ethiopia, Uganda, Kenya, Democratic Republic of the Congo, and the Central African Republic.
+South Sudan is a breakaway region of Sudan, and it shares its borders with Sudan, Ethiopia, Uganda, Kenya, the Democratic Republic of the Congo, and the Central African Republic.

 Warnings & Dangers in South Sudan

 OVERALL RISK: HIGH

 South Sudan is not safe at all and many governments are advising their citizens against traveling here because of the current conflicts that left a mark on South Sudan.
 This country is dangerous and if you're currently in South Sudan, make plans to leave as soon as the opportunity presents itself.

 TRANSPORT & TAXIS RISK: HIGH

 You should know that South Sudan's traffic is operating on roads that are basically dirt tracks that during the rainy season turn into mud tracks.
-The only paved roads South Sudan has are in major cities like Juba and Rumbek.
+The only paved roads South Sudan has been in major cities like Juba and Rumbek.
 It isn't safe nor easy to get around South Sudan.

 PICKPOCKETS RISK: HIGH

 Pickpockets are active in South Sudan, and both petty and violent crime is rife.
-Non-violent petty theft and fraud like pickpocketing, theft of items from vehicles, and fraudulent currency exchanges are common throughout South Sudan Avoid carrying too much cash and keep in mind that expensive watches, jewelry and cameras will make you look like an easy target for pickpockets and opportunists.
+Non-violent petty theft and fraud like pickpocketing, theft of items from vehicles, and fraudulent currency exchanges are common throughout South Sudan to Avoid carrying too much cash and keep in mind that expensive watches, jewelry, and cameras will make you look like an easy target for pickpockets and opportunists.

 NATURAL DISASTERS RISK: HIGH

-There are a number of natural disasters that South Sudan is susceptible to, like floods, drought, heat waves, disease outbreaks and earthquakes.
+There are a number of natural disasters that South Sudan is susceptible to, like floods, drought, heatwaves, disease outbreaks and earthquakes.

 MUGGING RISK: HIGH

 Muggings are extremely common in South Sudan, so it is recommended that you take extra care on the streets of South Sudan, if you absolutely must leave your accommodation.
 Avoid going out at night altogether.

 TERRORISM RISK: HIGH

 Terrorist attacks in South Sudan are possible and the greatest threats are in the areas close to the border with Sudan.
 Although there haven't been any attacks recently, you should remain vigilant at all times.

 SCAMS RISK: HIGH

-Scams are the least of your problems while you are in South Sudan, but you should know that there are scams here and they are widespread, like fraudulent exchange of money.
+Scams are the least of your problems while you are in South Sudan, but you should know that there are scams here and they are widespread, as a fraudulent exchange of money.
 Be wary of people trying to distract you in order to steal from you and of taxi drivers overcharging you for a ride.
 We advise you to be extremely careful when handling money and around ATMs

 WOMEN TRAVELERS RISK: HIGH